1945

 Born in 1940 into a Jewish family from Eastern Europe, with parents who survived the extermination camps, Zlotykamien was deeply affected from the outset by this violence and injustice, which fueled his work.

-Throughout his life, whether faced with Hiroshima, genocides, Vietnam, apartheid, terrorist attacks, or the war in Ukraine, the artist was always deeply affected.
+Throughout his life, whether faced with Hiroshima, genocides, Vietnam war, apartheid, terrorist attacks, or the war in Ukraine, the artist was always deeply affected.
 Why does humanity persist in destroying itself in this way?

 Une foule de personnes dans une galerie d'art avec un mur décoré de dessins de visages au style simple et monochrome.